 - Lecturer in environmental law, School of Law, Universidad de Los Andes, Colombia.

 Awards & Distinctions

 - Service to Community Award.
 Department of ESPM, UC Berkeley, 2022.

 - Outstanding Graduate Student Instructor Award.
 GSI Teaching and Resource Center, UC Berkeley, 2021-2022.

-O’Neill, K & S. Rubiano-Galvis (forthcoming).
+- O’Neill, K & S. Rubiano-Galvis (2023).
 “Teaching Perspective: Negotiating Climate Change in the UN System.”
 In S. Jinnah, J. Dubreuil, J. Greene, & S. Foster (eds).
 Teaching Environmental Politics and Justice: Lessons from the Science of Teaching and Learning.
 Edward Elgar Publishing.